 Vanilla and Chocolate ice cream are favorites.

-Since many kids are such picky eaters, what may sound like fun at the time: Superman Chocolate Peanut Fudge - no one may end up eating it.
+Since many kids are such picky eaters, what may sound like fun at the time: Superman Chocolate Peanut Fudge - no one may end up eating it.... well they might, just because it has the name Superman in it.
+Okay, a little off topic here, back to more tips...

 Grab Bags & Party Favors - Make sure they are all the same.